ds-rants/ds-rants/posts/2025/2025_xx_angry_pandas_guide_the_vengeance/angry_pandas_vengeance.md

 Beware I have returned and I'm looking for blood...

-It is time to revisit the pandas hell hole, and I'll bring you all down there with me.
+It is time to revisit the _pandas_ hell hole, and I'll bring you all down there with me.
 You have no luck, I took methamphetamine instead Xanax, so I'm up for intellectual murder in all kinds of degrees.
 In case you have intellectual IQ of a burnt sushi, I will repeat once more: what we did last time was no optimization!
 We just did the bare minimum such that our code does not utterly suck, just enough for me to keep a human form and not bite your head off.

 Let's recap for those who sniffed glue and ate the memo before reading it.
-They are clear signs for a pandas code that should be drenched in gasoline and light on fire:
+They are clear signs for a _pandas_ code that should be drenched in gasoline and light on fire:

 1. For loops because they literally transform your computer into a 1950's toaster, just producing waste heat.
 2. The infamous `inplace=True` because they don't save memory and introduce horrible mutations like your horrible inbreed family.

-On the opposite side, in the beautiful pandas world, you use **method chaining** to perform successive transformations, and there you can use a `lambda` to reference your **current DataFrame** in methods such as `.assign()` or `.loc[]`
+On the opposite side, in the beautiful _pandas_ world, you use **method chaining** to perform successive transformations.
+There you can use a `lambda` to reference your **current DataFrame** in methods such as `.assign()` or `.loc[]`.

 Now we're going to see some more anti-patterns that will demonstrate that apparently a simple google search is beyond your reach.
-After killing the King, today we're killing the Queen and and the whole court, i.e. self-joins and `.apply()`.
+After killing the King, today we're killing the Queen and and the whole court, i.e. the self-joins and `.apply()`.

 ## The Nasty Inbreeding Caused By Self-Joins

 ### The Diagnostic

 You need to recognized this horrendous habit of yours.
-It is a pandas anti-pattern demonstrating clearly that you are just vomiting code.
+It is a _pandas_ anti-pattern demonstrating clearly that you are just vomiting code.
 Here is how it will look in the wild:

 ```python